What is Safeguarding?

 H.M.Government 2010 stated that:

-"Child protection is a part of safeguarding and promoting welfare … to protect children who are suffering or are at risk of suffering significant harm."
+"Child protection is a part of safeguarding and promoting welfare: to protect children who are suffering, or are at risk of suffering, significant harm."

-Safeguarding at Wroxall Primary School
+Safeguarding at Wroxall Robins Preschool:

-Wroxall Primary School takes seriously its responsibility to safeguard and promote children’s welfare; and to work together with other agencies to ensure robust arrangements are made within School to identify, assess, and support those children who may be at risk of suffering significant harm.
+Wroxall Robins takes seriously its responsibility to safeguard and promote children’s welfare; and to work together with other agencies to ensure robust arrangements are made within School to identify, assess, and support those children who may be at risk of suffering significant harm.
 All staff and governors and our community of parents have an important and active part to play in protecting our children from harm.
 If you have a concern about a child or adult, please do not hesitate to report this to one of the staff members who lead on Safeguarding listed below, or to the Local Authority Officer, also listed below.

 Designated Safeguarding leaders:

-Mark Snow – Interim Executive Headteacher
+Rebecca Day – Interim Executive Headteacher

 Di Barker – Safeguarding Governor